 - Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
 They may be abused by an adult or adults or another child or children. - Children are any people who have not yet reached their 18th birthday; a 16-year-old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger.
-KCSIE applies to providers of post 16 education as set out Education and Training (Welfare of Children) Act 2021. - Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm or significant harm is suggested. - Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years. - Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another.

-- Safeguarding children is the action we take to promote the welfare of children and protect them from harm. - Safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment - preventing the impairment of children's mental health, physical health or development - ensuring the children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes
+KCSIE applies to providers of post 16 education as set out Education and Training (Welfare of Children) Act 2021. - Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm or significant harm is suggested. - Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
+Providing early help is more effective in promoting the welfare of children rather than reacting later.
+Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
+It is particularly important that the designated safeguarding lead (and their deputies) know what the local early help process is and how and where to access support. - Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another. - Safeguarding children is the action we take to promote the welfare of children and protect them from harm. - Safeguarding and promoting the welfare of children is defined as: - providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the child. - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.

-School staff are particularly important, as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating (KCSIE 2023)
+School staff are particularly important, as they are in a position to identify concerns early, provide help for children, promote children's welfare, and prevent concerns from escalating (KCSIE 2024)

 A bespoke helpline is available for children and young people who've experienced abuse at school, and for worried adults and professionals that need support and guidance.
-If you are concerned about something, you can contact the NSPCC helpline Report Abuse in Education on 0800 136 663 or email help@nspcc.org.uk
+If you are